GrantLudwig/Machina-Mache/README.md

 ![Home](Hifi/Desktop/HomeScreen.png)

 #### Active Requests
 This page contains the user created requests that are still active, in that they will be shown to app users.
 Clicking on the expansion dots on the lower right of each box will expand out to show more detailed data, and allow the user to edit certain parameters of the request or collect submissions from app users.
+This page, and all the others of similar formats, were significantly redesigned after the wireframing phase.
+The feedback we received caused us to rethink how the information was presented, and the general design of the request cards

 ![Active1](Hifi/Desktop/Active1.png)
 ![Active2](Hifi/Desktop/Active2.png)